dalong0514/readnotes/20190106计算原文/2019114Autolisp-Developers-Guide/0501DXF-group-codes.md

 999	DXF: The 999 group code indicates that the line following it is a comment string.
 DXFOUT does not include such groups in a DXF output file, but DXFIN honors them and ignores the comments.
 You can use the 999 group to include comments in a DXF file that you've edited.

-1000	ASCII string (up to 255 bytes long) in extended data.
+1000 —— ASCII string (up to 255 bytes long) in extended data.

-1001	Registered application name (ASCII string up to 31 bytes long) for extended data.
+1001 —— Registered application name (ASCII string up to 31 bytes long) for extended data.

-1002	Extended data control string ("{"or "}").
+1002 —— Extended data control string (`"{"or "}"`).

-1003	Extended data layer name.
+1003 —— Extended data layer name.

-1004	Chunk of bytes (up to 127 bytes long) in extended data.
+1004 —— Chunk of bytes (up to 127 bytes long) in extended data.

-1005	Entity handle in extended data.
+1005 —— Entity handle in extended data.
 Text string of up to 16 hexadecimal digits

-1010	A point in extended data.
+1010 —— A point in extended data.
 DXF: X value. (followed by 1020 and 1030 groups) APP: 3D point

-1011    	A 3D world space position in extended data.
+1011 —— A 3D world space position in extended data.
 DXF: X value. (followed by 1021 and 1031 groups) APP: 3D point

-1012	A 3D world space displacement in extended data.
+1012 —— A 3D world space displacement in extended data.
 DXF: X value. (followed by 1022 and 1032 groups) APP: 3D vector

-1013	A 3D world space direction in extended data.
+1013 —— A 3D world space direction in extended data.
 DXF: X value. (followed by 1022 and 1032 groups) APP: 3D vector

-1020, 1030	DXF: Y and Z values of a point
+1020, 1030 —— DXF: Y and Z values of a point

-1021, 1031	DXF: Y and Z values of a World space position
+1021, 1031 —— DXF: Y and Z values of a World space position

-1022, 1032	DXF: Y and Z values of a World space displacement
+1022, 1032 —— DXF: Y and Z values of a World space displacement

-1023, 1033	DXF: Y and Z values of a World space direction
+1023, 1033 —— DXF: Y and Z values of a World space direction

-1040	Extended data floating-point value.
+1040 —— Extended data floating-point value.

-1041	Extended data distance value.
+1041 —— Extended data distance value.

-1042	Extended data scale factor.
+1042 —— Extended data scale factor.

-1070	Extended data 16-bit signed integer.
+1070 —— Extended data 16-bit signed integer.

-1071	Extended data 32-bit signed long.
+1071 —— Extended data 32-bit signed long.

 ![](./res/2019020.png)